rockettheme/docs/Docs/wordpress/themes/alerion/demo_feature.md

 :	1. **Text** [30%, 10%, se]

-Here's the widget breakdown for the Feature section:
+Here is the widget breakdown for the Feature section:

 * Text

 ### Text
-You'll need to enter the following in the main text field to create this text widget as it appears in our demo.
+You will need to enter the following in the main text field to create this text widget as it appears in our demo.

 ~~~
 <div class="fp-feature-a">